Corneal Transplant Surgery in Dallas, TX

 Corneal Transplantation for Corneal and External Eye Disease

-Corneal transplantation, or keratoplasty, is recommended when the cornea becomes opaque, swollen, or irregularly shaped due to extensive damage that occurs due to disease, infection or injury.
+Corneal transplantation, or keratoplasty, is recommended at Infinity Vision Dallas in Texas, when the cornea becomes opaque, swollen, or irregularly shaped due to extensive damage that occurs due to disease, infection or injury.

 - Corneal Scars

 - Pellucid Marginal Degeneration